agarnitin86/agarnitin86.github.io/_posts/2019-11-23-anaphora-resolution.markdown

 dev_emb_all = CoreferenceResolution.merge_all_features(development_emb, feature_em_dev)
 test_emb_all = CoreferenceResolution.merge_all_features(test_emb, feature_em_test)
 ```
-9. We can add additional features if want to use to our dataframe at this step.
+9. We can add additional features to the dataframe at this step.

 10. Next we train the classifier using the above created features.
 We used multi-layered perceptrons for training the model.
 Again, this piece can be modified to try out other classifiers/networks.

-The piece of work described here is still under development and we are working on making improvements to achieve better accuracy.
+The piece of work described here is still under development and we are making improvements to achieve better accuracy.
 More of it will be described in part-2 of this series.

 **References**